BrightChamps Logo

 Remainder Theorem for Polynomials

-Step 1: Find the zero of the divisor
+First, find the zero of the divisor:

-So, the remainder is 47.
+So, the reminder obtained using the remainder theorem is -13.

 Professor Greenline from BrightChamps